CityBuilderBot-Tech/dcstatus-client-py/README.md

 ---

-## Configuration & Usage
+## 🚀 Quickstart Usage

-The client requires minimal configuration.
-You only need to provide your API's URL.
+Import the client and add the `start()` call to your bot's `on_ready` event.
 The client automatically detects the Bot Name, Bot ID, and Application ID after connecting to Discord.

 **1. Configure your `.env` file**